roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Knative/Service management/Knative Gateway.md

     **Note:**

-    -   ingress-gateway indicates an Internet gateway that exposes Services to the Internet.
+    -   ingress-gateway indicates an external gateway that exposes applications to the Internet.
-    -   ingress-local-gateway indicates an internal gateway that exposes Services only within a virtual private cloud \(VPC\).
+    -   ingress-local-gateway indicates an internal gateway that exposes applications only within a virtual private cloud \(VPC\).
-2. Access a Knative Gateway Service.
+2. Access the application.

-    -   Access the Service from the Internet
+    -   Access the application over the Internet
-        -   Access the Service over HTTP.
+        -   Access the application over HTTP.

             Run the following command: